ww9/mysql2sqlite/README.md

 I'll be mantaining this repo.

 Plans are to keep it simple but if we want to make this work properly we will have to add a bit of extra tooling.
-At the very least tests to prevent regressions and make sure conversion work as intended.
+At the very least tests to prevent regressions and make sure conversion works as intended.

 Perhaps TypeScript and svelte too.
 Let me know what you think.